 “…charming book, with the lightness and freshness of a sunny day in the park.” –Yvonne Choi, Rakehell Reviews

-For those who have already read the book and are looking for the Afterword (spoilers) here’s a link: Afterword – Cut from the Same Cloth Don’t read unless you’ve read the book.
+For those who have already read the book and are looking for the Afterword (spoilers) here’s a link: Afterword – Cut from the Same Cloth Don’t read it unless you’ve read the book.
 Instead read the following excerpt…

 Weaving Dark and Light